Welcome to the Flamingos Class!

 Well-being

-• Help your child to wash and then dry their hands.
+• Help your child to wash and dry their hands.
+Can they do it without help?

-• Can they put on their socks and shoes?
+• Can they put their coat on and zip it up?

 Cognition and Learning